distributed-text-services/specifications/versions/1.0rc1/README.md

 | page| int | Page of the current collection's members | GET | |
 | nav | string | Determines whether the content of the `member` property represents parent or child items. | GET | `children` (default) or `parents` |

+#### Extensions
+The `extensions` property is provided as a mechanism for DTS implementers to add properties that follow vocabularies other than DTS and Dublin Core.
+If an implementer wishes to use `extensions` and have its members be interpretable as RDF, then they **MUST** extend the DTS context to define any additional vocabularies used.
+Without such an extension, the contents of `extensions` will be discarded by RDF processors.

 ### Examples

 #### Root collection